BroilletTech/Judastream/README.md

 # Judastream
-files for the media server
+# Author : Mehdi Broillet
+Those files are used for the initial configuration of JudaStream Server on Ubuntu 21.10 ServerInstall.sh isn't complete and is there for information only